MaartenPJ/ADS-portfolio/README.md

 [Find and reference all python files/notebooks used for data visualisation] [describe how you explored the data]
 [describe early hypotheses]
 In the beginning, the research question was a different one, namely "Is it possible to detect eating and drinking sounds from audio using machine/deep learning?"
 Early Data exploration of the new/final dataset revealed very clear patterns in several of the eating and drinking sounds (recognisable and comparable bands in spectrograms)[insert references to a spectrogram with these bands].
-This strengthened our confidence, that our assignment was indeed possible.
+This strengthened our confidence, that our assignment [recognising these sounds] was indeed possible.

 - data cleansing
 The data was not cleaned, because we were not certain what we were looking for, so passing it through for example a low-pass noise reduction filter could remove the relevant identifiers the models should be looking for.